HairdressingProject/HairdressingApp/README.md

 > The `-u` flag sets your local branch to track the remote one (`origin/[your branch's name]`)

+Then, to submit those changes to the `master` branch, go to https://github.com/HairdressingProject/HairdressingApp/pulls and open a new pull request.
+Select your branch from the dropdown on the right to compare it to the `master` branch.
+Even if there are any merge conflicts, you can still submit it and we can review it later.

+![Submitting a PR][PR]

+[PR]: https://imgur.com/a/5YoNjUg.png "Submitting a Pull Request"

 If you had any issues along the way, see the FAQ below.

 ## FAQ